 Coastal Environments Inc. (CEI) was selected as the contractor to develop and maintain the program database, collect nutria tails, and distribute incentive payment checks to participants for tail harvests.
 The contract with CEI, which began with the 2002-2003 season, was extended to include the 2003-2004 through 2006-2007, with the option to renew for 3 years thereafter.
 CEI's first renewal season was (2007-2008), the second renewal season was (2008-2009), and their third renewal season (2009-2010), and their fifth season (2014-2015) under their second contract, which began in 2010.
-The current contract with CEI included their sixth season (2015-2016).
+The current contract with CEI included their sixth season (2015-2016) and CEI chose to extend this contract through

+April 2019.
 Tail collection sites were originally established at Rockefeller Refuge, Abbeville, Berwick (Morgan City), Houma, Luling and Slidell.
 Rockefeller Refuge has since been removed as a collection site due to low numbers of participants utilizing that location and St. Bernard has been added.
 Collections were made once a week at most sites except for Abbeville, which were made by appointment only, and biweekly at Slidell and St. Bernard, due to low numbers of participants in the area.

-Louisiana's open trapping season began on November 20, 2016.
-Nutria tail collections began November 22, 2016 and continued through April 7, 2017, which was 1 week after the season closed.
+Louisiana's open trapping season began on November 20, 2017.
+Nutria tail collections began November 21, 2017 and continued through April 6, 2018, which was 1 week after the season closed.
 Collections were made utilizing a 16 foot by 8 foot trailer containing a freezer, sorting table and desk.
-A participant reported to a collection site, presented his nutria control program registration card and presented his tails to a CEI representative.
+Participants reported to the collection site of their choice, presented their nutria control program registration card, and presented their tails to a CEI representative.

 One CEI representative conducted an exact count of the nutria tails, which was then verified with the participant to ensure they were in agreement.
 At that time, the counted tails were placed into a plastic garbage bag labeled with the participant's CNCP registration number and the number of tails contained in that bag.
 Another CEI representative filled out a voucher on a tablet PC for the number of tails delivered, checking to make sure the mailing address of the participant was correct.
-The participant was asked a wide range of questions including method of take, location of take, and method of disposal (Figure 17).
+The participant was asked a wide range of questions including method of take, location of take, and method of disposal (Figure 19).
 When complete, the voucher was signed using a stylus by the participant who would also indicate on a detailed map of their lease the location or locations where the nutria were harvested.
 The CEI representative would use a stylus to draw a polygon around the indicated area in a mapping program and save an electronic copy of the completed voucher.
 A copy of the voucher was printed and given to the participant.